tangshuang/babel-plugin-shake-class-properties/README.md

   ...
   plugins: [
     ['babel-plugin-shake-class-properties', {
-      // the only properties we want to keep, other properties will be removed
+      // the only properties we want to keep, other properties will be removed (except constructor)
       retain: [
         {
           file: path.resolve(__dirname, 'node_modules/tyshemo/src/store.js'), // the file's absolute path to match
-          class: 'Store', // the class name which properties will be removed from
+          class: 'Store', // the class name from which properties will be removed
-          property: 'get', // the property which will be kept
-          // properties: ['update', 'set'], // the properties which will be kept },
+          properties: ['update', 'set'], // the properties which will be kept },
       ],
       // the properties we want to remove, properties even in `retain` will be removed